gatsbyjs/homepage-starters/plugins/wordpress-plugin/TS-README.md

 ## Deploy your site

-Once your content is available in Contentful, deploy your site to [Gatsby Cloud](https://gatsbyjs.com/products/cloud):
+Once your content is available in WordPress, deploy your site to [Gatsby Cloud](https://gatsbyjs.com/products/cloud):

 1. Push your local site to a new repo in either GitHub, GitLab, or Bitbucket
 1. Log into your [Gatsby Cloud Dashboard][] and click on **Add a site**